Gazumping: Australia

+However, if you paid a deposit for a potential house purchase in the Northern Territory and were gazumped, that deposit must be refunded in full.

+The same source also offers advice on how a potential buyer could protect themselves from being gazumped.
+Neil Jenman also provides advice on gazumping in Australian house purchasing.

 United States

 The term gazumping is not used in the United States as once a house sale and price are agreed verbally it is binding in law.
 Every state has different laws and traditions, but buyers typically make a written offer that, when accepted (signed) by the seller, is in most localities binding on the seller.
 This is known as a "purchase and sale" contract, which may have conditions.
 U.S. residential purchase contracts typically contain an inspection clause, a short period during which the buyer can inspect the property and back out of the contract with the full return of the earnest money, if the property does not pass the buyer's inspections.
 The seller, however, cannot, except in some states, back out during the inspection period.
 New Jersey is one state where the seller has a "legal review" period, during which they can back out of an accepted contract.